RibSeg v2: A Large-scale Benchmark for Rib Labeling and Anatomical Centerline Extraction: RibSeg V2 Dataset

 \bfsection{Manual proofreading} The abnormal cases, along with the pursuit of high annotation quality, incentivize us to perform laborious checking and refinement after the annotation stages.
-For instance, in quite a few cases, the floating ribs are too short or sparse that segmentation and centerlines vanish after the morphological procedure.
+For instance, in quite a few cases, the floating ribs are too short or sparse that the segmentation vanished after the morphological procedure.
 Hence, we manually check and refine the annotation case by case.
 To recover and annotate missed ribs, we turn back to manually ensure the segmentation completeness by modifying the corresponding connected components voxel by voxel.
-To ensure high quality, all final segmentations and centerlines are manually checked, refined, and confirmed by senior radiologists based on visual assessment and consensus review.
+To ensure high quality, all final segmentations and centerlines are manually checked, refined, and confirmed by 2 junior radiologists and 1 senior radiologist based on visual assessment and consensus review.
+The total time for segmentation annotation and refinement is about $>400$ hours, and the centerline annotation and refinement takes about $>200$ hours.

+\bfsection{Clinical feasibility evaluation} One of the most important downstream tasks of rib segmentation and centerline extraction is to facilitate fracture diagnosis.
+Hence, to ensure the clinical feasibility of the annotations, for all cases containing fracutres, we ensure all fractures in the case are 1) covered by the rib segmentation, and 2) passed through by the centerlines.

+Specifically, for cases containing rib fractures, we consider the rib segmentation to be clinically feasible if it covers at least 75\% of each rib fracture segmentation.
+The threshold is loosened to be 75\% since the fracture segmentation from \textit{RibFrac} Dataset contains the region surrounding the fracture region, which includes the non-rib regions.
+While the clinical feasibility of centerline annotations are based on radiologists' visual assessment to ensure each centerline line passes through the corresponding rib fracture segmentation.